phybros/swiftapi-example-php/README.md

 Instructions
 ----

+* Make sure your Bukkit server has SwiftApi installed (http://dev.bukkit.org/sever-mods/swiftapi)
-Just drop all files into a web-accessible directory on your development machine.
+* Drop all files into a web server on your development machine
+* Set your server's details in `index.php` and start clicking.